-I had much underground water on my mind today.
-That was because I attended both sessions today in Roma where the Qld Water Commission were explaining their Draft Underground Water Impact Report (pdf, 8 meg) for the Surat Cumulative Management Area to the public.
+I had a lot of underground water on my mind today.
+That was because I attended both sessions today in Roma where the Qld Water Commission were explaining their Draft Underground Water Impact Report (pdf, 8 meg) for the Surat Cumulative Management Area.
 The quick and dirty bottom line is that I don’t think the data supports a moratorium of the industry and as a worst-case scenario says the impact is moderate and manageable.
 However this is the first of several posts that will drill down into the report in some detail.

 The Surat Cumulative Management Area is a rough triangle drawn between Emerald in the north, Roma in the west and Toowoomba in the south-east.
 The geology of the region is complicated as the nature of the water.
-I had several concepts challenged including what are the Bowen and Surat Basins, what is the Great Artesian Basin and where is the gas stored.
+I had several concepts challenged including what are the Bowen and Surat Basins, what is the Great Artesian Basin and where the gas is stored.
 The Great Artesian Basin is not a continuous geological formation but a hydrogeological basin across many alternating geological layers.
-Similarly I used to think the Bowen Basin as the land roughly inland of Mackay including all the big coalmining areas of Emerald and Moranbah.
-The Surat Basin roughly went from Dalby to Roma.
-But it turns out my understanding is that is faulty too.
+I used to think the Bowen Basin as the land roughly inland of Mackay including all the big coalmining areas of Emerald and Moranbah while the Surat Basin roughly went from Dalby to Roma.
+But it turns out my understanding of that is faulty too.
 The Bowen Basin lives below the Surat Basin, it is only in the strip-mining areas at Moranbah where its coal formations come to the surface.

 Petrol and gas is a different mining process to coal and covered by different legislation.
 The Draft Underground Water Report was required because the law allows petroleum tenure owners to explore for petrol and gas on private property and by necessity, there is some interference with the water on those tenures including the removal of the water.
 This is particularly so in coal seam gas production which works by reducing water pressure in the seams to release the gas.
 In the Surat Cumulative Management Area most of the mining is done in the Walloon Coal Measures (Surat Basin) or Bandanna Formation (Bowen Basin) which are geological layers of the Great Artesian Basin which have low permeability rocks alternating with high economic value aquifers and feed important springs.

 The problem is that when water is removed, it affects a wide area around the gas well.
-This is compounded if there are a number of nearby wells also drawing out water.
-Today most of the groundwater in the Surat Region that comes to the surface is used by agriculture, industry, stock and domestic – some 215,000 megalitres a year.
+This is compounded if there are nearby wells also drawing out water.
+Most of the groundwater in the Surat Region that comes to the surface is used by agriculture, industry, stock and domestic – 215,000 megalitres a year.
 CSG is only responsible for 17,000 ML at the moment but that will rise sharply in the coming years as the four big projects (Santos GLNG, Origin APLNG, British Gas QCLNG and Arrow Surat Gas Project) take off.